 You can almost rely on the question about strengths and weaknesses being asked during the interview.
 Of course, your future employer wants to know more about you before hiring you.
 But hardly any question is more difficult to answer.

-When it comes to strengths, you don't want to sound arrogant, because there is a fine line between healthy self-confidence and arrogance.
-When it comes to weaknesses, one would prefer not to give an answer at all, so as not to shoot oneself out of the running.
+When it comes to strengths, you don't want to sound arrogant, because there's a fine line between a healthy Self-confidence and pride is narrow.
+When it comes to weaknesses, you would prefer not to answer at all so as not to shoot yourself out of the running.

 But what is the right way to behave?
 Are there any perfect answers to this question?
 And why does your future employer put you in this uncomfortable situation and ask you about your strengths and weaknesses in the interview?
 We'll clear all that up here.

 Why future employers ask about strengths is almost self-explanatory.
 Put yourself in their shoes for a moment.
 Before you hire someone, you also want to find out what your counterpart is really good at, right?

 But it's not just about that.
 The answers also show the personnel manager how you present yourself.
 Are you very reserved and don't dare to present your qualities?
 This sends signals of insecurity.

 Do you shoot straight off without a full stop and praise yourself to the skies?
 That, in turn, signals overestimation of yourself.
 Here it is important to find a healthy balance, with which you can show that you are well aware of your strengths, but also assess them realistically.
 But we will talk about this in more detail later.